-Psychology Senior Thesis Program & Graduation Honors
+Psychology Thesis Program & Graduation Honors

 Qualified psychology majors may apply for a year-long thesis program featuring advanced, original research.
 The program is developmental in that it seeks to offer intellectually curious students an intensive experience of mentorship and collaboration.
-To be eligible for the Thesis Program, a student must be a Junior or Senior psychology major during the thesis year and must have a psychology grade point average of 3.30 or better.
-Normally, students will have also completed PSY 103, 104, and at least one semester of PSY 970, or equivalent experience prior to beginning their thesis.
+To be eligible for the Thesis Program, a student must be a junior or senior psychology major and must have a psychology GPA of 3.30 or better.
+Normally, students will have also completed PSY 103 Psychological Statistics, PSY 104 Research Methods in Psychology, and at least one semester of PSY 270 Research Apprenticeship, PSY 970 Independent Study/Research, or equivalent experience prior to beginning their thesis.

 Thesis students develop, conduct, and defend a sophisticated empirical or theoretical research project.
 The first semester of the thesis year is spent developing a comprehensive research proposal.
 During the second semester, students complete their research, generate a written thesis, and orally defend the project at a public presentation.
 Thesis work is advised and evaluated by a Thesis Committee.
-Students in the thesis program are additionally expected to attend a monthly discussion-based seminar.